mozilla/web-lit-core/_articles/project-playlist.md

 toc:
 - "Description"
 - "Earning Digital Badges"
-- "Introduction"
+- "Sharing, Curation, and the Web"
-- "Discussion: Pixels"
+- "Planning Your Playlist"
-- "Discussion: Screens, Bitmaps, and Resolution"
+- "Search Soundcloud"
-- "Offline Activity: Analog Pixel Art"
+- "Create Your Playlist Page"
-- "Online Activity: Digital Pixel Art"
+- "Wrap-Up and Reflection"
 - "Learning Experience Reflection"
 ---